vakhov/lua-profiler/README.md

 Original concept from:
   ProFi v1.3, by Luke Perkin 2012

-The initial reason for this project was to remove any misinterpretations of code profiling caused by the lengthy measurement time of the ProFi profiler;
+The initial reason for this project was to reduce  misinterpretations of code profiling caused by the lengthy measurement time of the 'ProFi' profiler;
-and to remove the self-profiler functions from the output report.
+and then to remove the self-profiler functions from the output report.

-I would like note that the profiler code has been substantially rewritten to remove dependence to the OO class definition, and repetitions in code; thus this profiler has a smaller code footprint and substantially reduced execution time in the range of hundreds of percent up to 900% faster.
+I would like note that the profiler code has been substantially rewritten to remove dependence to the OO class definition, and repetitions in code; thus this profiler has a smaller code footprint and substantially reduced execution time up to 900% faster.

 The second purpose was to allow slight customisation of the output report, which I have parametrised the output report and rewritten.